Amanullah Aman

-Amanullah Aman is a Bangladesh Nationalist Party politician and the former Member of Parliament.
-He is the joint secretary general of BNP.
+Amanullah Aman is a Bangladesh Nationalist Party (BNP) politician and a former member of parliament.
+He is the joint secretary general of the BNP.

 Early life

 Aman was born in Keraniganj Upazila, Dhaka District.

 Career

 Aman started his political career in the Jatiyatabadi Chhatra Dal.
-He was elected as Vice President of Dhaka University Central Students' Union in 1990.
+He was elected as vice president of Dhaka University Central Student's Union (DUCSU) in 1990.
 He was one of the most prominent student leaders of anti autocracy movement in 1990 which resulted in resignation of General Ershad and a subsequent free fair election under caretaker government.

-Aman was first elected as the Member of Parliament for Dhaka-3 at the 1991 general election.
+Aman was first elected as the member of parliament for Dhaka-3 in the 1991 general election.
 He received 97,299 votes while his nearest rival, Mostafa Mohsin Montu of Awami League, received 66,220.

 Aman was elected to parliament from Dhaka-3 in the February 1996 Bangladeshi general election which was boycotted by all major parties.
 He was made the state minister of education.
 His entourage assaulted a life operator at the secretariat building.
 Aman was closely tied with Tanaka Group owned by his friend Mahin Chowdhury.
 He built his home and an office complex in Gulshan.

 Aman was re-elected in the June 1996 Bangladeshi general election from Dhaka-3 as a candidate of Bangladesh Nationalist Party.
 He received 124,096 votes while his nearest rival, Md.
 Shah Jahan of Awami League, received 52,662 votes.

 Aman was re-elected 2001 general elections from Dhaka-3.
 He received 169,980 votes while his nearest rival, Nasrul Hamid of Awami League, received 89,375 votes.

-Aman served as the State Minister of Health and Family Welfare.
-He was later the State Minister of Labour and Manpower.
+Aman served as the state minister of health and family welfare.
+He was later the state minister of labour and manpower.
 In 2004, he met the Director General of International Labour Organisation Juan Somavia in Geneva.